ura14h/PlayOPC/README.md

 Original souce code of PLAY OPC is released under the terms of MIT license.
 You may find the content of the license [http://opensource.org/licenses/mit-license.php]().

 OLYCameraKit.framework is released under the terms of OLYMPUS license.
 This license is not equal to MIT license.
-See a content of [Olympus Camera Kit for Developers](https://opc.olympus-imaging.com/tools/sdk/) for details.

 ## Other Information

 * If you have an interest in OLYMPUS AIR A01, please confirm the product information of Olympus Corporation. ([http://olympus-imaging.jp/product/opc/a01/]())
-* If you have an interest in camera functions and camera parameters, please read SDK document in “OPC Hack & Make Project” site. ([https://opc.olympus-imaging.com/sdkdocs/]())
+* If you have an interest in camera functions and camera parameters, please read SDK document.
+You may download it from: [https://dl-support.olympus-imaging.com/opc/en/]()